-- You never know if you are going to meet someone you want to travel with or if you don’t like the hostel or if you find a better place to stay.
+- You may: meet someone you want to travel with, not like the hostel, or find a better place to stay.
 I like to book just a few nights to keep my options open.

-- Use Google Maps to find the monuments, museums, restaurants, etc. that I want to visit and mark them as ‘want to go’.
-You can also use guidebooks, but I can’t say I’ve ever used one.
+- Use Google Maps to find the monuments, museums, restaurants, that I want to visit and mark them

-- Yet again, I like to be flexible so I never book tours or tickets in advance unless there is an amazing deal.
+- I like to be flexible, so I never book tours or tickets in advance unless there is an amazing deal.

 This way of traveling might stress people out and it is totally fine to plan out your entire trip months in advance.
 However, you might be missing out on unexpected opportunities in the future.